Middlesworth Family Farms - Marion, Indiana

 Danny remembers sitting on the fender of the tractor as a kid while his dad was driving, and finally heard those four magic words: “You want to drive?”
 Before he knew it, he was behind the wheel and his dad was on the fender.
 It was a thrill he’s never forgotten.

 As many as 21 great-grandchildren frequent the Middlesworth tomato fields day in and day out.
 Unlike most cousins, they get a chance to truly grow up together in the outdoors…helping out, playing, even getting into trouble!
-Needless to say, there’s no shortage of activity, and their great-grandmother wouldn't have it any other way.
+Needless to say, there’s no shortage of activity.